JumaJuiceTime/TheHundredSaints/Classes/Scholae Palatinae.md

 Palatinae gain a +2 bonus to Saving Throws against magic and effects that cause fear.

-## The Noble Houses
+## The Imperial Houses

-* **House Guillefer (Neutral):** Dreamy and aloof.
-Rulership shared between family members on a rotating basis—currently Lord Edwin Guillefer.
+  - **House Guillefer (Neutral):** Dreamy and aloof.
+Rulership shared between family members on a rotating basis—currently Lord Thrasidaios.
-* **House Harrowmoor (Lawful):** Steadfast and militant.
-Under the rulership of Lady Theatrice Harrowmoor.
+  - **House Harrowmoor (Lawful):** Steadfast and militant.
+Under the rulership of Lady Marpessa.
-* **House Hogwarsh (Neutral):** Lax and debauched.
-Under the rulership of Baron Sagewine Hogwarsh.
+  - **House Hogwarsh (Neutral):** Lax and debauched.
+Under the rulership of Lady Aerope.
-* **House Malbleat (Chaotic):** Conniving and tyrannical.
-One of the ancient breggle noble houses, under the rulership of Lord Gryphius Malbleat.
+  - **House Malbleat (Chaotic):** Conniving and tyrannical.
+An ancient noble houses, under the rulership of Lord Onesimos.
-* **House Mulbreck (Lawful):** Reclusive and detached.
-Under the rulership of Lady Pulsephine Mulbreck.
+  - **House Mulbreck (Lawful):** Reclusive and detached.
+Under the rulership of Lady Polycaste.
-* **House Murkin (Chaotic):** Belligerent and ambitious.
-One of the ancient breggle noble houses, under the rulership of Lord Simeone Murkin.
+  - **House Murkin (Chaotic):** Belligerent and ambitious.
+One of the ancient breggle noble houses, under the rulership of Lord Sebastos.
-* **House Nodlock (Neutral):** Bombastic and decaying.
-Under the rulership of Lord Harald Nodlock.
+  - **House Nodlock (Neutral):** Bombastic and decaying.
+Under the rulership of Lord Herodion.
-* **House Ramius (Neutral):** Dignified and shrewd.
-One of the ancient breggle noble houses, under the rulership of Lord Shadgore Ramius.
+  - **House Ramius (Neutral):** Dignified and shrewd.
+One of the ancient breggle noble houses, under the rulership of Lord Phlegon.

 ## Scholae Palatinae Advancement